-As you may already know, Linux supports numerous filesystems, such as Ext4, ext3, ext2, sysfs, securityfs, FAT16, FAT32, NTFS, and many.
-The most commonly used filesystem is Ext4.
-Ever wondered what type of filesystem are you currently using in your Linux system?
+Linux supports numerous filesystems, such as Btrfs, ext4, ext3, ext2, exFAT, sysfs, securityfs, FAT16, FAT32, NTFS, and many.
+The most commonly used filesystems are Ext4 and Btrfs.
+Have you ever wondered which filesystem you are currently using in your Linux system?
 No?
-No prolem!
-This guide explains how to find the mounted filesystem type in Linux and Unix-like operating systems.
+No problem!
+This guide lists all possible ways to find the mounted filesystem type in Linux and Unix-like operating systems.

 There can be many ways to find the filesystem type in Linux.
-Here, I have given 8 different methods.
-Let us get started, shall we?
+Here, I have given 8 different methods to check Linux filesystem type with examples.

-Method 1 - Find The Mounted Filesystem Type In Linux Using Findmnt
+Method 1 - Find Filesystem Type In Linux Using Findmnt

-This is the most commonly used method to find out the type of a filesystem.
 The findmnt command will list all mounted filesystems or search for a filesystem.
-The findmnt command can be able to search in /etc/fstab, /etc/mtab or /proc/self/mountinfo.
+The findmnt command can be able to search in /etc/fstab

 $ sudo apt install util-linux

-Let us go ahead and see how to use findmnt command to find out the mounted filesystems.
+Let us go ahead and see how to use findmnt command to find the mounted filesystems types in Linux.

-If you run it without any arguments/options, it will list all mounted filesystems in a tree-like format as shown below.
+command without any options, it will list all mounted filesystems in a tree-like format:

 $ findmnt